elastic/integrations/packages/ceph/docs/README.md

 Use the Ceph integration to:

-Collect metrics related to the pool disk.
+- Collect metrics related to the pool disk.
-Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
+- Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
-Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.
+- Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.

 ## Data streams

 The Ceph integration collects metrics data.

 Metrics give you insight into the statistics of the Ceph.
-The Metric data stream collected by the Ceph integration is `pool_disk`, so that the user can monitor and troubleshoot the performance of the Ceph instance.
+The Metric data streams collected by the Ceph integration is `pool_disk`, so that the user can monitor and troubleshoot the performance of the Ceph instance.

+Data stream:
+- `pool_disk`: Tracks memory of each pool.

 Note:
-- Users can monitor and see the metrics inside the ingested documents for Ceph in the logs-* index pattern from `Discover`.
+- Users can monitor and see the metrics inside the ingested documents for Ceph in the `logs-*` index pattern from `Discover`.

 ## Compatibility